rashika-dabas/rashika-dabas.github.io/Readme.md

 | Social Media Marketing                                       | Dewrty Foundation                                      | May 2021 - Jul 2021 | Manage social media presence and execute marketing campaigns via posters for awareness.                                     |
 | Data Research Analysis Team Lead                             | Ace Overseas Education Consultants                     | Apr 2021 – Jul 2021 | Lead a 20-member content team boosting productivity by 20% via project coordination & ongoing support.                      |
 | Graphic Designing                                            | CollegeTips.in                                         | May 2021 - Jun 2021 | Create visual designs for promoting website and marketing materials.                                                        |

+PUBLICATION:
+Virtual Reality and its Applications - http://www.sumc.lt/index.php/se/article/view/1546 Description - This paper intends to focus on the use of virtual reality in education.
+The paper presents an innovative perspective on VR, offering a comprehensive overview of its basic facts and features.
+It delves into the specific applications of VR in educational settings, emphasizing its potential impact on teaching and learning.

 ## ACADEMICS
 ![Edu](assets/images/education.drawio.png)